Modularization

 • Your modularization initiative can start in many ways, for instance with a simple “diagnosis” of your current product program: what is the potential for modularization and what are the possibilities and readiness in the organization?

-• Commonality analyses can offer insights on how different products differ from each other.
+• Commonality analyses can offer insights into how different products differ from each other.

 • Customer needs analyses can tell you how well your products cover different customer needs in the market.